 1. Put yourself together and stop being a sissy – There are far worst things in life that you could be worrying about right now, like living in a carton box or being tied to a hospital bed forever.

 2. Take a shower, put on some make-up and hit the town – Sitting at home and complaining all day won’t do you any good.

 3. If you still have a husband – Go and buy one of those tantric massage oils you intended to a while ago and have some fun (it will change your mind, no doubt).

-4. Start some exercise – The sagging butt you’re not happy about will not get back in shape by itself (Not to mention, that talking about buying a treadmill is not exactly the same as actually buying one).
+4. Start some exercise – The sagging butt you’re not happy about won’t get back in shape by itself (Not to mention that talking about buying a treadmill is not exactly the same as actually buying one).